 Servers are designed to introduce the modernization of Information Technology (IT).
 The largest Original Equipment Manufacturers (OEMs), such as Dell and HP, design servers that suit almost every business need.

-We’re writing this blog to shed some light on Dell servers specifically, and their key features.
+We’re writing this blog and this Dell PowerEdge server comparison chart to shed some light on Dell servers specifically, and their key features.

 What Types of Server Verticals?